micah-frank-studio/Grainstation-C/README.md

-Grainstation-C is a granular audio processing workstation.
-It has multiple tracks of granular sound file processing and live input sound mangling capabilities.

-It has been programmed to respond to a Novation Launch Control XL with the User Templates included in the repository.
+Grainstation-C is an open-source, granular performance workstation designed to build realtime, evolving sound sculptures.
+It seamlessly integrates with a Novation LaunchControl XL (easily modifiable for any other controller) and can processes 4 disk tracks and 3 live input streams.
+You can save any state as a snapshot and morph to that snapshot at any point in a performance.
+It has 6 independent pitch delay lines, 6 switchable low pass and high pass filters, live audio looping and multiple granular processing controls including granular time-stretching, frame animation and granular pitch shifting.

 Grainstation-C was originally inspired by the Make Noise System Concrete but shortly took on many unique characteristics of its own. http://www.makenoisemusic.com/synthesizers/system-concrete

-It can create 8 independent settings snapshots and morph controls (fader 8 on the Launch Control XL) between snapshots.

-It has 6 independent pitch delay lines, 6 switchable low pass and high pass filters, live audio looping and multiple granular processing controls including granular timestretching and pitch shifting.